crane919/fireflies/README.md

     <figure>
         <img src="reports/report_img/clock_rate_exp1.png"
             title="Figure 3">
-        <figcaption>Figure 3*.
+        <p>Figure 3*.
 Replication results plotting the internal clock cycle of each
     firefly in the model.
-Synchrony is reached once each firefly’s internal clock aligns, as seen in the graph.</figcaption>
+Synchrony is reached once each firefly’s internal clock aligns, as seen in the graph.</p>
     </figure>
 </div>